WHO EviMaPS: Evidence Mapping of Psychosocial Supports

 WHO EviMaPS: Evidence Mapping of Psychosocial Supports project.

-• Examine the evidence for the benefits of MHPSS policies, programs and interventions in the contexts of populations at risk, and experiencing the impacts of disasters.
+• Phase 2 scoping review to examine the evidence for the impacts of MHPSS policies and programs in the contexts of populations at risk from and experiencing disasters, and to identify gaps in evidence.

-• Identify implications for policy, programs and practice, and global guidance offered by WHO and partners for effective program and policy implementation.
+The Phase 1 and Phase 2 findings were then used to identify implications for policy, programs and practice, and global guidance offered by WHO and partners for effective program and policy implementation.

 We are committed to sharing the findings from the EviMaPS project in multiple formats that are accessible to the public.
 Updates will be posted on this website.
 Summary findings will be shared directly with participants.
+The WHO March 2025 release can be found here.

 Responsible Researcher: